hksecurity/RumorDetection-with-Multi-ML-Models/README.md

 Full result dataset will be released once the paper has been published.

 ## Technical report
-please contact Younghwan Kim (e: jamesck@khsecurity.net) to view the technical report.
+Please contact Younghwan Kim (e: jamesck@khsecurity.net) to view the technical report.